 Spot Data Points which are duplicated, inconsistently named, etc.

-Identify and eliminate unnecessary or redundant data points
+Identify and eliminate unnecessary or redundant Data Points

-The Data Master list view will display up to six main categories:
+The list view displays six main categories:

 Search and Filter

-Users with admin access can annotate data points in the following ways:
+Users with admin access can annotate Data Points in the following ways:

-External Link - a link to your wiki or any other resource containing documentation about the data point
+External Link: a link to your wiki or any other resource containing documentation about the Data Point

-Description - a custom text field where you can describe the data point, expected attributes, how it’s used, and any other relevant information.
+Description: a custom text field where you can describe the Data Point, expected attributes, how it’s used, and any other relevant information.

-Additional Names - a list of alternate names the data point is known by.
+Additional Names: a list of alternate names the Data Point is known by.
 For example, legacy names or names from a partner feed.